Blog

 • Centralized RBAC: Define user policies once in Rancher and have them propagate to every downstream cluster automatically.

-• App Catalog: Built-in catalog (Helm charts) makes it easy for ops teams to distribute approved software to clusters.
+• App Catalog: A built-in catalog (Helm charts) makes it easy for ops teams to distribute approved software to fleets.

 Potential Weaknesses:

-• Resource Heavy: The management server itself can become a resource hog and a single point of failure if not architected correctly (HA).
+• Resource Heavy: The management server itself can become a resource hog and a single point of failure if not architected correctly for High Availability (HA).

 Read more: Compare the differences between Qovery and Rancher